mdgolammafuz/Asset-Registry-with-Hyperledger-Fabric-2.3/README.md

 ```

 We then create a function for creating a wallet.
-This wallet will hold the keys and other crypto material used througout the code.
-The wallet can store in-memory (for testing) or in a folder (which is what we will use)
+This wallet will hold the keys and other crypto material used throughout the code.
+The wallet can store in memory (for testing) or in a folder (which is what we will use)

 ```javascript
 exports.buildWallet = async function (Wallets, walletPath) {